kerl/kerl/README.md

 ------------------------
 Apple stopped shipping OpenSSL in OS X 10.11 (El Capitan) in favor of Apple's own SSL library.
-That makes using homebrew the most convenient way to install openssl on macOS 10.12 (Sierra) or El Capitan.
-Recently, homebrew [decided to stop creating](https://github.com/Homebrew/brew/pull/612) symlinks from the homebrew installation directory to `/usr/local`, so in response to this, *if* you're running El Capitan or Sierra, *and* you have homebrew installed, *and* you used it to install openssl, kerl will ask homebrew for the openssl installation prefix and configure Erlang to build with that location automatically.
+That makes using homebrew the most convenient way to install openssl on macOS 10.11 or later.
+Additionally, homebrew [stop creating](https://github.com/Homebrew/brew/pull/612) symlinks from the homebrew installation directory to `/usr/local`, so in response to this, *if* you're running El Capitan, Sierra, or High Sierra *and* you have homebrew installed, *and* you used it to install openssl, kerl will ask homebrew for the openssl installation prefix and configure Erlang to build with that location automatically.

 **Important**: If you already have `--with-ssl` in your .kerlrc, kerl will honor that instead, and will not do any automatic configuration.

 Changelog
 ---------
+8 November 2017 - 1.8.0

+  - Include support for installing and managing docsh (#213)
+  - Fix a function name typo (#241)

 23 October 2017 - 1.7.0

   - Suggest the proper activation script based on the shell you're using (#225)